Transmission XAS

 - Get in touch with your local contact.
 You received an email from MAX IV user-office about who is your LC when the proposal was scheduled.
 For complex experiments start with a (virtual) planning meeting.

 - Ordering chemicals/reagents, capillaries or specialized sample holders from external suppliers.
 Delivery times can be surprisingly long.
+Ask your LC if the beamline has all necessary supplies in stock and figure out who procures the missing supplies.

 - Ordering adapters/mounts for user sample environment (if designed/ordered at MAX IV)

-- Borrowing equipment from the MAX IV equipment pool (LC does this)
+- Borrowing equipment from the MAX IV equipment pool (LC does this).

 - Note: It might not be permitted to handle some chemicals or gases in certain ways.
 If you are unsure, contact experimental safety to discuss possible ways forward.